openreachtech/eslint-plugin-openreachtech/documents/rules/en/newline-per-parameter.md

 ### Speed of Understanding Arguments of Function Declaration

-* When defining a function or method, if multiple argument definitions are written on a single line, the source code reader will have to rely on `,` to separate them in his or her brain as he or she reads.
-If each parameter is a plain definition with identifiers separated by `,`, it is not difficult, but if default values are specified or object syntax is used, it is difficult to read through the source code while stacking `,` in the brain.
+* When defining a function or method, if multiple arguments are written on a single line, the source code reader will have to rely on `,` to separate them in his or her brain as he or she reads.
+If each parameter is a plain definition with identifiers separated by `,`, it is not difficult, but if default values are specified or objects are used as parameters, it is difficult to read through the source code while stacking `,` in the brain.

 ```js
 function method (first, second) {